-12.07.1 Appointments shall be made in writing by a letter or letters, similar to the "Offer of Appointment" form contained in Appendix B. The employer shall send the appointee two copies of the "Offer of Appointment."
-If the appointee accepts the offer, one copy shall be signed and returned they shall sign and return it to the hiring unit, and the other will be retained by the appointee.
+15.02.1 Appointments shall be made in writing by a letter or letters similar to the "Offer of Appointment" form contained in Appendix E. If the appointee accepts the offer, they shall sign and return it to the hiring unit.
 A Revenue Canada TD1 form shall be included with the first "Offer of Appointment" sent to an employee for each academic session.